Approximately 80 percent of people will have an acute back pain episode at some point in their life.

-If we don’t explain how to take care of your spine, you will be right back in my office for the same reason wondering why aren’t seeing any improvements.
+If we don’t explain how to take care of your spine, you will be right back in my office for the same reason wondering why you aren’t seeing any improvements.

 We will help empower you to make better decisions and start better habits to help you stay feeling well.